 The Mummy Returns is so determinedly in-your-face with its desire to be spectacular that it in fact becomes irritating – even something as simple as Brendan Fraser turning and bumping into his son at the start of the film or Rachel Weisz waving a torch in front of her are pumped up into monumental events by the soundtrack.
 What Stephen Sommers seems to fail to realise is that the perpetual bombardment with the impossible is something that contrarily produces no sense of wonder at all – The Mummy Returns operates barely above the level of pop-up menaces in a videogame.
 The Mummy Returns is possibly the perfect example of spectacle in a CGI film being produced for the mindless sake of it and unsupported by anything else.
 [Although, this is something that Stephen Sommers would manage to outdo in his subsequent film Van Helsing (2004)].

 A third sequel was The Mummy: Tomb of the Dragon Emperor (2008), featuring Brendan Fraser again but without Rachel Weisz.
 Stephen Sommers stepped back to a producing position but the result was still drenched in CGI effects overkill.
-The Scorpion King also produced three sequels with The Scorpion King: Rise of a Warrior (2008), The Scorpion King 3: Battle for Redemption (2012) and The Scorpion King 4: Quest for Power/The Scorpion King: The Lost Throne (2015), although none of these featured The Rock.
+The Scorpion King also produced several sequels with The Scorpion King: Rise of a Warrior (2008), The Scorpion King 3: Battle for Redemption (2012), The Scorpion King 4: Quest for Power/The Scorpion King: The Lost Throne (2015) and Scorpion King: Book of Souls (2018), although none of these featured The Rock.

 Stephen Sommers’ other genre films include:- the live-action remake of The Jungle Book (1994), the monster movie Deep Rising (1998), the classic monster bash Van Helsing (2004), the action G.I.
 Joe: The Rise of the Cobra (2009) adapted from the popular toy line and the Dean R. Koontz adaptation Odd Thomas (2013).